mbd98/mesa-core22/README.md

 ----

-For details of the graphics-core20 content interface see:
+For details of the older graphics-core20 content interface see:

 https://discourse.ubuntu.com/t/the-graphics-core20-snap-interface/23000